What will the interview be like?

 - They have decided to take no further action against you because they now realise you have done nothing illegal.

-If they decide that you should be given a penalty or caution or prosecuted (see After the interview under caution) then they have to give you a copy of the tape if you ask for one.
+If they decide that you should be given a penalty or a caution, or should be prosecuted (see page *), then they have to give you a copy of the tape if you ask for one.

 If you are unsure if you have a right to the tape you can ask them.
 They then have to tell you if you can have a copy, and if so you should be given information explaining how to get it (this usually involves writing in and asking for it).